HUD-FMR-Time-Series-Analysis/project_repo/README.md

 ### Modeling
 _____________________________________________________________________________________
-A parapgraph explaining our approach to modeling.
+A paragraph explaining our approach to modeling.
 Types of modeling we used, how we split the load, what we found.

 ### Results:
 _____________________________________________________________________________________